 A study in the journal Brain followed people for 10 years after they had received a brain MRI scan.
 Of the 81 participants, 83% of those with an abnormal brain scan that showed what experts call a first clinical diagnosis of central nervous system demyelination (FCD) developed MS during the follow-up period.

 Experts believe that risk factors for MS include environmental factors, such as diet.

-Now, researchers from the School of Public Health at Curtin University in Perth, Australia, present data on the influence of diet, specifically unprocessed red meat, on FCD in The Journal of Nutrition.
+Now, researchers from the School of Public Health at Curtin University in Perth, Australia, present data on the influence of diet, specifically unprocessed red meat, on FCD in

 Red meat as part of a Mediterranean diet

 For their study, Lucinda J. Black, a postdoctoral fellow at Curtin University, and colleagues analyzed data from the AusImmune study, a multicenter, case-control study.

 The dataset included 282 cases of people who had experienced FCD and 558 healthy controls.
 Black used the alternate Mediterranean diet score (aMED) to assess how strictly the study participants adhered to a Mediterranean diet.

 A score of 9 means the greatest adherence to the diet, while a score of 0 means little or no adherence.